Countdown to Final Crisis: Monarch, the Monitors, and Superman-Prime

 In the Multiversal nexus, Solomon prepares to kill Forerunner, but is interrupted by the arrival of Darkseid, who, wishing to continue their game, offers Solomon the next move.
 As they witness Brother Eye assimilating Apokolips, Solomon tells Darkseid that his time is coming to an end.
 Darkseid reveals that Solomon was responsible for Captain Atom irradiating Blüdhaven, causing his transformation into Monarch.
 Solomon, disturbed by Darkseid's plans to control the "Fifth World", appears to the Challengers, telling them that Darkseid is too dangerous to attack and sends them away.
-He deposits them on Nix Uotan's newly recreated Earth-51, where the events of the Great Disaster Unfold.
-Solomon is later seen in the Multiversal nexus planning to stop Darkseid.
-Solomon later places a chess piece of Darkseid onto the Source Wall as a memento of his victory and then witnesses Donna Troy, Kyle Rayner, Ray Palmer, and Forager agreeing to act as watchmen for the Monitors at the urging of Nix Uotan, who is impressed by the Challengers selflessness and repulsed by his brethren's lack of foresight.
+He deposits them on Nix Uotan's newly recreated Earth-51, where the events of the Great Disaster unfold.